oomph-lib/oomph-lib/README.md

   CXX_OPTIONS -Wall -Werror
   CXX_DEFINITIONS REFINEABLE)
 ```
-will replicate the g++ command shown above (but also link the code against `oomph-lib` and any associated third-party libraries).
+will replicate the `g++` command shown above (but also link the code against `oomph-lib` and any associated third-party libraries).

-**NOTE:** Given that most compilers pass macros via the -D option, you could also add the flag `-DREFINEABLE` to the CXX_OPTIONS and omit the CXX_DEFINITIONS.
+**NOTE:** Given that most compilers pass macros via the `-D` option, you could also add the flag `-DREFINEABLE` to the `CXX_OPTIONS` and omit the `CXX_DEFINITIONS`.
 It will achieve the same thing but may upset the CMake purists.

 #### Customising targets using native CMake commands; hashed target names

 If you are comfortable with CMake, you may wish to control the target properties of executables in a `CMakeLists.txt` file using native CMake commands.
-When doing this it is important to realise that the NAME specified in the call to `oomph_add_executable(...)` is not the name used by CMake itself.
-(The reason is technical: we create a modified, hashed version of the name which includes the path relative to the demo_drivers directory to avoid clashes between demo driver codes).
+When doing this it is important to realise that the `NAME` specified in the call to `oomph_add_executable(...)` is not the name used by CMake itself.
+(The reason is technical: we create a modified, hashed version of the name which includes the path relative to the `demo_drivers` directory to avoid clashes between demo driver codes).

 To use native CMake commands to customise the properties of an executable, you first have to obtain the hashed name that is used by CMake.
 For this purpose
 we provide the `oomph_get_target_name(...)` function provided by `oomph-lib`: